 The only place where you can spend Starglitter is in the Starglitter Exchange tab of Paimon’s Bargains.

 Here, you can spend Starglitter in exchange for select items belonging to these four categories:

 In a gacha game where you can’t be certain if you’ll pull the character you want, getting to convert your failed pulls into a guaranteed 4* character down the line can be super valuable.

 Each month, you can buy one copy of up to two characters directly from the Starglitter shop.
-So far, the character pairings have followed a strict rotation: From October 2020 to March 2021, we had the following characters available:
+So far, only 6 pairing have been available:

 - Razor and Amber